 18. Get children involved.
 They can be very helpful in looking for typos, checking your appearance, and fixing up webpages, and it will be good for them.

 19. Take lots of naps, watch lots of TV, get lots of exercise.
-I've been violating this by not joggin after the first three days, but maybe I'll get back to it.
+I violated this by not jogging after the first three days, but later I went back to it.